GeethaPranathi/Databricks-training/Week 2/Day 7/Readme.md

+# Week 2 - Day 7
-# DAY 7 – NULL FUNCTIONS & STRING FUNCTIONS IN MYSQL
+# NULL FUNCTIONS & STRING FUNCTIONS IN MYSQL

 This project combines practical examples of: